October Event Adventures

 10AM-5PM • SAN MARCOS PLAZA PARK

-Petfest is a celebration of all pets, large and small, and restrained animals with nice manners are invited.
+Petfest is a celebration of all pets, large and small, and restrained animals with manners are invited.
 Costumes are encouraged!
-Enjoy the parade, kids’ games, art and crafts, jumpy castles, pet products and demonstrations, silent auction, pet and owner look-a-like contest, pet costumes, exhibits, concert, vendors, food and more!
-Admission is free, but donations of dry pet food or cash contributions are tax-deductible.
+And you don’t want to miss the Chi-Weenie race-off (Chihuahua vs. Dachshund).
+Enjoy the parade, demonstrations, silent auction, pet and owner look-a-like contest, pet costumes, live music, vendors, food and more!
+Admission is free, but donations or dry pet food are appreciated.

 9AM-4PM • SAN MARCOS DOWNTOWN SQUARE

-Enjoy an outdoor market featuring art of all types including painting, sculpture, pottery, jewelry and carvings.
+Enjoy a juried outdoor art market featuring art of all types including painting, sculpture, pottery, jewelry and carvings.
 More than 40 artist showcase and sell their works on the shaded courthouse lawn.
 Come browse, shop and listen to the live music played at the market all afternoon.
 The art market is held the second Saturday of every month.

 3PM-5PM • SAN MARCOS CITY CEMETERY

-Tour dozens of historical grave sites and listen to captivating tales about noteworthy figures from the City of San Marcos.
-Family and friends of the deceased individuals will be sharing biographical information and captivating tales about their loved ones during the tour.
+Tour historical grave sites and listen to captivating tales about noteworthy figures from the City of San Marcos.
+Guides will share the stories of the men and women leaders, innovators and sports celebrities who helped shape our community.
+There will also be headstone carving demonstration.
 Tickets are $10 for adults and $5 for students.
 Children under 5 are free.

 5PM-8PM • DICK’S CLASSIC GARAGE CAR MUSEUM

-On the third Saturday of every month, bring your classic, antique, muscle or unique car or bike to Dick’s Classic Garage from 5:00-8:00pm for a fun evening of live music and grilled hamburgers from Henry’s Restaurant.
-Free museum admission after 5:00pm.
+On the third Saturday of every month, bring your classic, antique, muscle or unique car or bike to Dick’s Classic Garage for a fun evening of live music and grilled hamburgers from Henry’s Restaurant.
+Free museum admission after 5pm.